 It is not difficult to participate in this citizen science project.
 You just need an hour on that weekend in order to observe birds.
 Be it on Friday, Saturday, or Sunday.
 You can observe birds in your garden or inside anywhere at the window.
 You can also go to the next park in your city.
 But in any case, during this hour you need to note down all birds you have seen.
 There is only one point you need to consider when counting birds.
 You should notate only the highest number of individuals of a bird species you see at once.
 That means, if you observe two blue tits at the same time and later three, you should notate three (and not five) in order to avoid double count.
 Later you can submit your observations to the NABU, for example, through an online form.

 Did you miss the citizen science project?
-If you have missed the citizen science project "Stunde der Wintervögel" in 2020, you can participate in the next one in May which takes place from the 8th to the 10th of May in 2020.
+If you have missed the citizen science project "Stunde der Wintervögel" in 2020, you can participate in the next one in May which takes place from the 8th to the 10th of May.
 You can find more information about this bird count activity under the name "Stunde der Gartenvögel".

 Results of the citizen science project